elmasy-com/columbus-server/README.md

 curl 'https://columbus.elmasy.com/lookup/github.com'
 ```

-This saves us some sumputation power, and makes it your responsibility to assemble the hostnames.
+This saves us some com putation power, and makes it your responsibility to assemble the hostnames.

 But if you want the full hostnames, include the `full` parameter.
 ```bash